SuperComponents/email-agent/rag/README.md

 ## Auto-Sync

 The GitHub workflow at `.github/workflows/sync-vector-store.yml` automatically syncs markdown files in `rag/knowledge_base/` to an OpenAI vector store.
-This sync only runs on the `master` and `rag` branches.
+This sync only runs:
+- On the `master` and `rag` branches
+- When `.md` files in `rag/knowledge_base/` are changed

 ## Functions